 For most foreign visitors Gành Dầu means one thing: Bai Dai Beach — the long stretch of idyllic yellow sand that lures in tourists from all over the world.
 The attractions for fun-seekers are hard to resist: you can visit an amusement park and safari here, play golf, gamble at the Phu Quoc Casino, snorkel and scuba dive or enjoy sunset cocktails at one of the beach front resort bars.
 In fact, you can do just about everything that the average Vietnamese can only dream about.
 But to suggest that Ganh Dau terminates at Bãi Dài is like saying Hanoi begins and ends with Halong Bay.

-Getting to Ganh Dau Beach from the main town of Duong Dong is easy.
-Just take the Cua Can Road from Duong Dong Town all the way up until you reach Vinpearl Phu Quoc.
-Stay on the paved road and keep heading north and you will eventually reach the Ganh Dau region.
-The total journey is approximately 30kms from Duong Dong.
+Getting to Ganh Dau Commune from the main town of Duong Dong is easy.
+Just take highway DT45 all the way up north.
+Once you pass the Cua Can bridge, there will be a few gas stations that mark the communes southern border.
+The total journey is approximately 30 km from Duong Dong.

 The beaches in the Ganh Dau region — especially those located along the north western coast are the stuff of dreams.
 You can find long stretches of beach which you can have to yourself and other stretches of beach dominated by luxury resorts, beach bars, and sea view restaurants.